 Trust me….Google your next lesson topic.
 Search Pinterest.
 Check out Teachers Pay Teachers.
 Add in “project-based” or “student-centered” to your search.
 There is SO MUCH on the internet to help you as you start out with this method.
 You will find something that you can tweak for your students and run with.

 They will love this, especially if they are still used to a teacher-led environment.

 It will help them with those soft skills that will, in turn, allow them to become better test-takers.
-They will learn how to think as opposed to learn how to regurgitate, and this alone will help them when they are put to more difficult tasks.
+They will learn how to think as opposed to learning how to regurgitate, and this alone will help them when they are put to more difficult tasks.
 They become problem solvers and, in great cases, go-getters who want to learn and won’t stop until they get the answer they are looking for.

 It creates more confidence and will, in turn, allow them to increase their performance metrics with higher-level thinking applications.
 This helps narrow the achievement gap (especially with minority students) because they encourage student progress and engagement without focusing on processes that invoke test anxiety and test performance.

 I have had students come back to me and give their stereotypical teenage snark of, “I don’t remember anything from this class other than always working on projects.”

 I usually smile and start asking them content-based questions.
 9 out of 10 times, they can ramble off the answers without batting an eye.
 I enjoy my favorite part of teaching at that moment, the “ah-ha!” moment.